 PO Box 641925

 Pullman, WA 99164-1925

 IRS Tax ID: 91-1075542

-To ensure quick processing of your IRA contribution, simply give Northwest Public Broadcasting and/or the WSU Foundation a note or call indicating that your Charitable IRA Rollover is to be used for Northwest Public Broadcasting.
+To ensure quick processing of your IRA contribution, simply give Northwest Public Broadcasting and/or the WSU Foundation a note or call indicating that your Charitable IRA qualified charitable distribution is to be used for Northwest Public Broadcasting.

 For more information, contact

 Sandi Billings | Major Gifts Officer | Northwest Public Broadcasting

 The Edward R. Murrow College of Communication at Washington State University